 Times like this make me think about how changed the world might be from what we know if history had been just a little different.
 What if Napoleon was able to come up with some other way to raise the money he needed and didn't have to sell Louisiana Territory?
 Or what if it had been sold to some other country?
 That's history for you.

 One of my long-time favorite comic books, Mike Mignola's Hellboy, is finally getting a movie treatment by none-other than Guillermo del Toro (who crafted the amazing film The Devil's Backbone).
 Hellboy is the story of a demon who gets drawn to earth at the height of World War II and grows up to be the world's foremost paranormal investigator.
 The Hellboy comics are filled with all the things that makes comics worth reading, and are a real treat to look at thanks to Mignola's gothic art stylings.

 It's going to be interesting to see how del Toro manages to translate such a visually distinctive work to the big screen, but then I see promotional images from the Hellboy movie site, and it looks encouraging:

 There's Abe Sapien, Hellboy, and Liz Sherman... right out of the comics and come to life!
 How cool is that?
-For even more Hellboy coolness, you can also view the movie trailer from Apple.
+For even more Hellboy coolness, you can also track down the movie trailer.
 I can hardly wait until April 2nd!

-It would seem my home state is under siege due to a possible occurrence of mad cow disease in the outskirts of Yakima (a city under two hours away from me)... you can read about it in an article at Wired.
+It would seem my home state is under siege due to a possible occurrence of mad cow disease in the outskirts of Yakima (a city under two hours away from me).
 The scary thing about the disease is that if you eat infected nerves or other tissues, you can end up getting the disease yourself, which rots holes in your brain.
 Not a very nice way to go.